 The thrill of making music for Abigail, is the sheer fascination with experimenting with sound, and weaving lyrics into a tapestry of sonic landscapes, often very left-field but always built on classical jazz, folk and rock foundations.
 Her songs range from ironic commentaries on love, often political observations, to stories that revolve around eccentric protagonists living in the margins and the shadows.
 With her theatrical background, Abigail believes a song is very much a story set to music, with both lyrics and melody playing equally important parts.

 Abigail has played at South by Southwest in Austin, Texas, the MALTA Festival in Poland, and for numerous BBC Live Acoustic sessions.
 She was invited as a special guest on BBC Woman's Hour twice, and her combined single, I'll Be Waiting For You by The Bus Stand/In the Name of Love, reached Number 32 in the Adult Alternative section of the Friday Morning Quarter Back charts in the USA, reaching simultaneously Number 1 as the Most Frequently Added Song on its first day of release on air.

-Abigail has finished producing her 4th album/5th recording, "Remembrance" from her home studios in New York and London.
-"Remembrance" is an intimate collection of songs, with plans to be released at the end of 2013 or the early part of 2014.
+Abigail is putting the finishing touches on her 4th album/5th recording, "Remembrance" produced from her home studios in New York and London.
+"Remembrance" is an intimate collection of songs, with plans to be released in the near future.
 She travels as a singer-songwriter, actress and acting coach between the USA, England and Europe.